 If you have any questions, please feel free to contact our offices located in Fair Lawn, Riverdale, and Englewood, NJ .
 We offer the newest diagnostic and treatment technologies for all your foot care needs.

-A broken foot requires immediate medical attention and treatment.
-If you need your feet checked, contact one of our podiatrists from Active Foot and Ankle Care, LLC.
+Diabetic foot care is important in preventing foot ailments such as ulcers.
+If you are suffering from diabetes or have any other concerns about your feet, contact one of our podiatrists from Active Foot and Ankle Care, LLC.
 Our doctors can provide the care you need to keep you pain-free and on your feet.

 If you have any questions, please feel free to contact our offices located in Fair Lawn, Riverdale, and Englewood, NJ .
 We offer the newest diagnostic and treatment technologies for all your foot care needs.